ldukles/birdAlert/README.md

 ## Works Cited:
-Paul Chapman, Julian Beard, Jacky Cheng, Bradley Hazel, Charles Co for helping through some issues and pointing me in the right direction
+Paul Chapman, Julian Beard, Bradley Mather
+The real MVPs ^ for helping me through some issues and pointing me in the right direction

 https://www.codeproject.com/Questions/854010/how-to-send-api-url-with-api-key-auth-as-header-us